Hunter in the Dark: Discover Anomalous Network Activity Using Deep Ensemble Network: Evaluation and Discussion

+We use UNSW-NB15 \cite{moustafa2015unsw} as a cyber threat assessment testbed.
+UNSW-NB15 was generated by IXIA PerfectStorm tool \cite{ixia}.
+The tool simulates a real-word network environment with millions of up-to-date attack scenarios that are updated regularly from the Common Vulnerabilities and Exposures (CVE) site \cite{cve} and the normal traffic.
+This dataset offers both real and synthesized anomalous network activities and covers nine typical attack types: Generic, Exploit, Fuzzer, Reconnaissance (Recon), DoS, Shellcode, Backdoor, Analysis and Worm.
+The dataset contains 2,540,044 traffic records with 47 features, where ten percent of traffic records were randomly selected for evaluation.
+To ensure the effectiveness of evaluation, we choose 70\% of selected records in random as a training set and the remainder as a testing set, where the testing samples are not used for training so that they can be applied to verify the generalization performance of detection models.

-\subsubsection{Configuration of DarkHunter}
+\subsection{Configuration of DarkHunter}

-For detection engine (EnsembleNet) of DarkHunter, we configure SubEnsNet-A with 10 ResBlk-As, SubEnsNet-B with 10 ResBlk-Bs and SubEnsNet-C with 2 DenseBlks interleaved by 1 PlainBlk, where each DenseBlk has 5 PlainBlks.
-In consequence, SubEnsNet-A, SubEnsNet-B and SubEnsNet-C possess 83 layers containing 53 parameter layers, 83 layers containing 53 parameter layers and 91 layers containing 58 parameter layers respectively.
+For detection engine (EnsembleNet) of DarkHunter, we configure SubEnsNet-A with 10 ResBlk-A blocks, SubEnsNet-B with 10 ResBlk-B blocks and SubEnsNet-C with two DenseBlks interleaved by one PlainBlk, where each DenseBlk has five PlainBlks.
+Therefore, SubEnsNet-A has 83 layers including 53 parameter layers; Similarly, SubEnsNet-B has 83 layers including 53 parameter layers, and SubEnsNet-C has 91 layers including 58 parameter layers.
 EnsembleNet also requires to configure a group of hyper-parameters for model initialization.
-For each basic DNN of EnsembleNet, the number of filters in the convolutions and the number of recurrent units must be adjusted to be consistent with the number of learning features.
-Since our DNNs are insensitive to other hyper-parameters, such as kernel size and max-pooling strides, they can be tuned in any reasonable manner.
-In the training phase, we employ sparse categorical cross entropy as loss function for performing error calculation that is used in the back-propagation and root mean square propagation (RMSprop) algorithm \cite{tieleman2012lecture} as optimizer to minimize errors and accelerate gradient descent as well as convergence rate.
+For each basic DNN of EnsembleNet, the number of filters in the convolutions and the number of recurrent units are adjusted to be consistent with the number of learning features.
+In the training phase, we employ sparse categorical cross-entropy as loss function for performing error calculation that is used in the back-propagation; and root mean square propagation (RMSprop) algorithm \cite{tieleman2012lecture} as optimizer to minimize errors and accelerate gradient descent as well as convergence rate.
 Here, the learning rate is set to 0.001.

-Furthermore, for the configuration of incident analyzer module of DarkHunter, we adjust the number of components to keep to 2 for PCA and modulate the number of neighbors to 25 for both LOFs.
+In addition, as a rule of thumb, we configure the hyper-parameters in the correlation analyzer around their default values, where the number of components of PCA is set to 2 and the number of neighbors of both LOFs is set to 25.